MartinAraka/alx-system_engineering-devops/0x00-shell_basics/README.md

-List command for both long list and hidden files
+Command for long list,user and group IDs numerically and hidden files